 a4) Should any purposes be added?

 Note: Questions under a) are gating questions for the EPDP Team’s discussion of access, in that they must be answered before work on a standardized access model can commence.
-They are gating because establishing purposes will inform decisions about how personal registration data is processed.
-Because providing access to non-public personal registration data is a processing activity, there must be a legitimate purpose(s) with a corresponding legal basis(es) established prior to granting such access.
-Further, as pointed out by the European Data Protection Board (EDPB) (Jelinik to Marby, July 5, 2018), the EPDP WG should recognize the distinction between ICANN’s purposes for processing registration data, and the purposes which third parties may present to obtain the disclosure of data.
+They are gating because establishing purposes will inform decisions about how personal data in registration data is processed.
+Because providing access to non-public registration data is a processing activity, there must be a legitimate purpose(s) with a corresponding legal basis(es) established prior to granting such access.
+Further, as pointed out by the European Data Protection Board (“EDPB”) (letter from Jelinik to Marby, July 5, 2018), the EPDP Team should recognize the distinction between ICANN’s purposes for processing registration data, and the purposes which third parties may present to obtain the disclosure of data.

 Part 2: Required Data Processing Activities